Reexamining constraints on neutron star properties from perturbative QCD: Acknowledgment

 \section{Acknowledgment}

-I would like to thank Sanjay Reddy for discussions and comments on a draft of the manuscript.
+I would like to thank Sanjay Reddy for discussions.
 During the conception and completion of this work the author is supported by Grant No. PHY-1430152 (JINA Center for the Evolution of the Elements) and the Institute for Nuclear Theory Grant No. DE-FG02-00ER41132 from the Department of Energy, and by NSF PFC 2020275 (Network for Neutrinos, Nuclear Astrophysics, and Symmetries (N3AS)).